Email segmentation tips that you need to know…

 According to eConsultancy’s Email Marketing Census, 67% of those surveyed indicated they were ‘quite’ or ‘very’ satisfied with their automated email marketing efforts (econsultancy.com/blog/69015-three-key-findings-from-the-2017-email-marketing-census).
-If you are a business builder wanting to put the lead generation power of email data marketing to work for your company, it is essential you nail your segmentation strategy before you start sending emails to your subscribers.
-Failing to make data-backed decisions prior to sending emails to your subscribers can skyrocket your unsubscribe rate and decimate your click-through rates.
-To ensure your email marketing campaigns drive the results you hope for, make the following seven email segmentation tips part of your customer outreach strategy.
+Are you a business builder wanting to put the lead generation power of email data marketing to work for your company?
+It is essential you nail your segmentation strategy before you start sending emails to your subscribers.
+However, failing to make data-backed decisions prior to sending emails to your subscribers can skyrocket your unsubscribe rate and decimate your click-through rates.
+Therefore, ensure your email marketing campaigns drive the results you hope for.
+And make the following seven email segmentation tips part of your customer outreach strategy.

 Estimated reading time: 4 minutes

-1) The better you become at segmenting your email data, the higher your conversion rates will be.
-It isn’t enough to send emails to your subscribers based on topic; you need to analyse the data for optimal results.
+The better you become at segmenting your email data, the higher your conversion rates will be.
+So it isn’t enough to send emails to your subscribers based on topic.
+For instance you need to analyse the data for optimal results.
 Segment your subscriber list based on demographic, shopping/purchase behavior, or even their click patterns on your website.
-The more targeted your email segmentation, the likelier it is your subscribers will find your emails helpful.
+So the more targeted your email segmentation, the likelier it is your subscribers will find your emails helpful.

-2) Use data from your sales and marketing department to help determine the content of your emails.
-Have your team track customer queries on a weekly and monthly basis to understand trending topics of interest to your target customers.
-Use this information on trending concerns to fuel your email marketing strategy.
+Use data from your sales and marketing department to help determine the content of your emails.
+Then have your team track customer queries on a weekly and monthly basis to understand trending topics of interest to your target customers.
+Because you use this information on trending concerns to fuel your email marketing strategy.
 If a growing number of customers are asking your sales and marketing team about a specific topic, the chances of increased email open rates grow exponentially.
-By using trending topics to determine the topic of your next email campaign, you will be able to segment your subscriber base in greater detail depending upon their click-through rates.
+Also by using trending topics to determine the topic of your next email campaign, you will be able to segment your subscriber base in greater detail depending upon their click-through rates.
 Trending topics + data tracking = email segmentation marketing gold.

-3) Segmented emails drive more revenue than broadcast emails.
-If you are using email marketing to increase revenues for your business, it is imperative you segment your campaigns to target the needs of your subscribers.
-The narrower your email segmentation process, the higher your click-through rates and the lower your unsubscribe rates.
+Segmented emails drive more revenue than broadcast emails.
+This is because if you are using email marketing to increase revenues for your business, it is imperative you segment your campaigns to target the needs of your subscribers.
+Therefore the narrower your email segmentation process, the higher your click-through rates and the lower your unsubscribe rates.

 Email marketing can be a powerful tool when used effectively.
 The stronger your segmentation strategy, the greater your conversion rates will be and the higher your revenues.
 Integrate these seven email segmentation tips into your overall digital marketing strategy and you will be astonished at your results.

-At BDP our experts are always on hand to offer advice and bespoke email data for your company campaigns
+At BDP our experts are always on hand to offer advice and bespoke email data for your company’s email campaigns.